Benton, Arkansas LSAT Prep Classes

-- Instructors who have scored in the 98th percentile or higher on an officially administered LSAT
+- Instructors who have scored in the 98th percentile or higher on an officially administered Law School Admission Test

-- Four proctored (and eleven additional) full-length LSATs with comprehensive score reports available for each
+- Six proctored (and twelve additional) full-length diagnostic exams and access to comprehensive score analyses for each

-- Rigorous homework assignments that contain actual LSAT prep questions, LSAT study drills, numerous analyses and other LSAT review tools, and a systematic question type classification for all real LSAT questions
+- Extensive homework assignments that contain real LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT review tools, and a systematic question type classification for every released LSAT question

 - Access to the best LSAT preparation methods and techniques in the world